lucasbasquerotto/ext-cloud/tasks/node/README.md

 - **Validator:** [digital_ocean.validator.node.yml](digital_ocean/digital_ocean.validator.node.yml)

-This task creates droplets at Digital Ocean.
+This task creates droplets at DigitalOcean.
 It's possible to assign tags to the droplets so as to provide a VPN-like behaviour (if there are firewalls associated with those tags).

 _Example:_